 Ransomware is malicious software (malware) that installs covertly on computers and other electronic devices, restricting access to data and demanding a ransom payment to disable it.
 Ransomware can encrypt a victim’s files, making them inaccessible.
 Wide-ranging attacks involving encryption-based ransomware began to increase through malicious software such as CryptoLocker and CryptoWall, which have accrued over $20 million in ransom, based on FBI estimates.

 Not sure about the level of security in your organization?
-Call us 201-493-1414 or request more information today.
+Call us 201-493-1414 and request more information today.

 10 Actions You Can Take to Protect Your SMB